connectthefuture/diginet/readme.md

 ## Ping

-All Diginet-aware nodes should reply to ping packets:
+TODO: All Diginet-aware nodes should reply to ping packets:

     {source="(12,-5,23)", destination="(*,*,*)", method="ping"}